 Why the last-place finish for the Coleman 24-Hour Cooler?
 While many users note that cold retention was better than expected for the price, it still falls short of other budget options like the AO Coolers 24 Pack and Arctic Zone Deep Freeze Titan above in overall performance and build quality.
-It’s also the least feature-rich of that grouping with just a single front pocket for storage and no leak-proofing along the liner.
-To be fair, the Coleman is the cheapest of the bunch (and on our list) by around $30 to $40, but we think most outdoor-goers that get out more than a few times a season will be better off spending slightly up.
+It’s also the least feature-rich of that grouping with just a single front pocket for storage and no leak-proofing along the liner (for improved organization and welded seams, check out Coleman’s similarly cheap Chiller).
+To be fair, the Coleman is the cheapest of the bunch (and on our list) by around $40 to $50, but we think most outdoor-goers who get out more than a few times a season will be better off spending slightly up.

 See the Coleman 24-Hour 16-Can Cooler

 |RTIC Soft Pack Cooler||$120||30 cans (with ice)||4 lb.||12, 20, 40 cans||24 hours|

 |Yeti Hopper M30||$350||42 cans (without ice)||6 lb.
 12.8 oz.||32 cans||Unavail.|